Climbing Injury Clinic in Southampton

 3. Climbing-Specific Rehabilitation

-- Climbing-specific strength exercises for grip endurance, scapular control and core stability.
+- Climbing-specific strength: grip endurance, scapular control, antagonist work (rotator cuff, wrist extensors), and core stability.

-- Return-to-climbing protocols to safely rebuild movement confidence.
+- Return-to-climbing protocols to rebuild confidence and tolerance without re-injury.

 4. Performance Coaching with High Life Climbing

-- Exclusive collaboration with Oli Cheshire (High Life Climbing) - to ensure that rehab doesn’t just stop at recovery, but includes climbing-specific strength and movement coaching.
+- Exclusive collaboration with Oli Cheshire (High Life Climbing) — rehab doesn't stop at recovery, it includes climbing-specific strength and movement coaching.

 - Mobility and technique adjustments to improve efficiency on the wall.

-- Training load management strategies to prevent overuse injuries and maximise gains.
+- Training load management to prevent the recurrent overuse pattern that drives most climbing injuries.

 Why Choose Southampton Physio for Climbing Injuries?

-- Long-Term Support – Whether you're recovering from an injury or want to climb stronger for longer, we provide ongoing coaching and performance training.
+- Long-term support — whether you're recovering from an injury or building resilience to climb stronger for longer, we provide ongoing coaching and performance training.

 Success Stories from Climbers Like You